What can you expect from Quinnipiac University?

 Classroom lectures, interactive media, and Internet-based learning extend your mind and imagination.
 In every class you’ll be encouraged to think critically and develop a sense of informed independence.

-The College of Arts and Sciences provides most of the core curriculum courses for a solid and broad foundation for your career and your future, as well as majors such as biology, criminal justice, psychology, and political science.
+The College of Arts and Sciences provides most of the core curriculum courses for a solid and broad foundation for your career and your future, as well as majors such as Biology, Criminal Justice, Political Science, and Psychology.

-The School of Business and Engineering is accredited by AACSB International and included in Bloomberg Businessweek’s “Top 100 Undergraduate Business Schools.”
-Engineering majors include civil, industrial, mechanical, and software.
+The School of Business is accredited by AACSB International and included in Bloomberg Businessweek’s “Top 100 Undergraduate Business Schools.”

-The School of Communications offers a fully digital, high-definition landscape for journalism; film, video, and interactive media; media studies; and public relations.
+The School of Communications offers a fully digital, high-definition landscape for Film, Television, and Media Arts; Journalism; Media Studies; and Public Relations.
 Our state-of-the-art technologies, multimedia resources, and wireless network are all available for student use.

 The School of Education offers students who are interested in teaching a five-year Master of Arts in Teaching degree program.
 This innovative program combines education courses with a liberal arts or science major and provides hands-on experience in classroom teaching.